Accident and Emergency

 - The name, address and telephone number of your GP

 Storage space is limited.
 Please bear this in mind when packing for your stay with us, and don’t bring clothes you will not need.
 Some areas will encourage you to wear your day clothes when appropriate, however space remains limited so minimal requirements are appreciated.
-The trust cannot be held liable for your belongings, and labelling your items clearly is recommended.
+We can't be held liable for your belongings, and labelling your items clearly is recommended.

 Please do not bring